Badia – mountain village with rustic charm

 - The Santa Croce hospice

-Located 1,324 m (4,343 ft) above sea level, Badia is a quiet village which has retained its rural character.
-Its well-preserved Ladin hamlets make Badia a real gem of agricultural-alpine building tradition.
-Other buildings, such as guest houses and hotels, have also retained the features of the Ladin architecture.
+Badia, situated at 1,324 m above sea level, is a quiet spot which has kept its rustic character.
+Several well-preserved Ladin hamlets have made Badia a real gem of traditional Alpine rural architecture.